SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Take a look at the contents of the `mta.yaml` file.
 This content has been automatically generated and contains our two modules, `db` and `srv`.

-1. Run the CDS compiler to compile your database agnostic data module (found in `db/data-model.cds`) into a form suitable for deployment to HANA.
+1. Run the CDS compiler to compile your database agnostic data model (found in `db/data-model.cds`) into a form suitable for deployment to HANA.
 To do this, right-click on your project and select _Build -> Build CDS_.

     ![build cds](images/Exercise1_6_build_cds1.jpg)